Chimanimani Mountains: Grasslands

 Grassland is most widespread vegetation, found on level and rolling terrain.
 Grasslands are of three main types - quartzite grasslands, schist grasslands, and wet or hydromorphic grasslands.
 The quartzite and schist grassland types are determined by the underlying geology.

 The quartzite grasslands generally grow low, with tufted grasses.
-Common grasses are Loudetia simplex, Sporobolus festivus, Panicum brazzavillense, Elionurus muticus, Monocymbium ceresiiforme, Panicum ecklonii, Rhytachne rottboellioides, and Trachypogon spicatus.
+Common grasses are Loudetia simplex, Sporobolus festivus, Panicum brazzavillense, Elionurus muticus, Monocymbium ceresiiforme, Panicum ecklonii, Rhytachne rottboellioides and Trachypogon spicatus.
 Quartzite grasslands cover an area of 50 to 100 km2.

 Schist grasslands grow on soils derived from schist, which are generally red in color and deeper and more nutrient-rich than quartzite-derived soils.
-Schist grasslands grow taller and denser, with Themeda triandra as the dominant grass, along the grasses Loudetia simplex, Tristachya hispida, Monocymbium ceresiiforme, and the sedge Bulbostylis contexta.
-The shrubs Protea caffra subsp. gazensis, Indigofera cecilii, and Morella chimanimaniana and the bracken fern Pteridium aquilinum are also typical.
+Schist grasslands grow taller and denser, with Themeda triandra as the dominant grass, along with the grasses Loudetia simplex, Tristachya hispida, Monocymbium ceresiiforme, and the sedge Bulbostylis contexta.
+The shrubs Protea afra subsp. gazensis, Indigofera cecilii, and Myrica chimanimaniana and the bracken fern Pteridium aquilinum are also typical.
 Schist grasslands cover an area of approximately 150 km2.

 Shrublands

 Shrublands grow on steeper slopes, are of two main types, Ericaceous and Proteaceous.

 Ericaceous scrub is found on quartite-derived soils above 1200 meters elevation.
-It is characterized by shrubs in the heath family Ericaceae, including Erica hexandra, Philippia simii, Erica pleiotricha, E. johnstonii, and E. lanceolifera.
+It is characterized by shrubs in the heath family Ericaceae, including Erica hexandra, E. simii, E. pleiotricha, E. johnstonii, and E. lanceolifera.
 The ericaceous scrubland includes many other species, including many of the species endemic to the Eastern Highlands and Chimanimani Mountains.